enspiral/handbook/contributing.md

 ## Improvements and Disagreements

 If you think the content in the handbook is inaccurate or could be improved follow the process above to submit your own changes.
-If the process reveals disferences of opinion start a Loomio discussion and try to understand each others perspective.
+The contribution process may reveal differences, In these cases start a Loomio discussion and try to understand